 Authorities stop lake search for the night for missing East Texas man

-Authorities stop lake search for the night for missing East Texa - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
-ABC, 24/7, Telemundo - Game wardens have wrapped up the third day searching for a missing East Texas man.
+Authorities stop lake search for the night for missing East Texa - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen Game wardens have wrapped up the third day searching for a missing East Texas man.
+Multiple game warden boats equipped with side-scan sonar were searching for the man in the 44-acre lake East of Palestine.

 Add your comments below